 Assigning ClipStore Channel Resources to a Suite

 ClipStore resources can be acquired in suites.
-ClipStore suite assignment buttons have been added to the Eng Setup, Acquire Resources, Image Stores menu (Figure 107).
-For information about acquiring suite resources, see the Divide Resources Between Suites on page 179.
+ClipStore suite assignment buttons in the Eng Setup, Acquire Resources, Effects, Stores, & Viewers menu.
+For information about acquiring suite resources, see the Divide Resources Between Suites on page 180.